 Associate Program Director for Ambulatory Education

 As diagnostic tools and interventions continue to develop and management techniques and treatments continue to evolve, we as physicians must be prepared to navigate the literature, to evaluate, critically and efficiently, the best available evidence, and to determine how to apply this to management of our individual patients.
-We must also develop an understanding of the health care system—insurance systems, Medicaid, Medicare, different payer systems, coding and billing —as well as the tools to evaluate and improve health care delivery and the quality of care.
+We must also develop an understanding of the health care system — new models of care, quality metrics, insurance systems including Medicaid and Medicare, different payer systems, coding and billing — as well as the tools to evaluate and improve health care delivery and the quality of care.
 Our curriculum integrates training in these areas beginning in the intern year and progresses to more advanced elective work in the upper level years.
-These skills will enhance your effectiveness and productivity as a clinician and will help you provide the best possible care to your patients.
+These skills will enhance your effectiveness as a clinician and will prepare you for your future career in medicine.
 This is an exciting time to enter the medical profession at Wake Forest, and we look forward to working with you.

 Kirsten B. Feiereisel, MD